SystemFw/blog/content/staging/paxos-failures.md

 ### Majority Quorums

-The issue with writing to a subset of storage servers is that multiple writers can write different values to different subsets.
+The immediate issue with writing to a subset of storage servers is that multiple writers can write different values to different subsets.

-For example, in a cluster of 6 storage servers, we could have writer W1 write `v1` to 3 storage servers, and writer W2 write `v2` to another 3, which would then violate the WOR rules: two different calls to `read` will get different values depending on which storage server they hit.
+For example, in a cluster of 6 storage servers, we could have writer `w1` write `v1` to 3 storage servers, and writer `w2` write `v2` to another 3, which would then violate the WOR rules: two different calls to `read` will get different values depending on which storage server they hit.

 We cannot guarantee that the same value is written to all the storage